Conor-Sheehan/Reef.io/README.md

 The project is using cocoapods for managing external libraries and a Gemfile for managing the cocoapods version.

-Get HomeBrew
+Get HomeBrew (if not previously installed)

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

 ```

-Install Ruby Environment Manager
+Install Ruby Environment Manager (if not previously installed)

 ```
 brew update
 brew install ruby
 ```

-Then install the pods
+Then install cocoapods (if not previously installed)

 ```
 sudo gem install -n /usr/local/bin cocoapods